Will my spouse or common-law partner get a work permit under International Experience Canada to come with me?

 Option 1: Apply for International Experience Canada

-In other cases, they must apply for an employer-specific work permit.
-The employer may have to get a Labour Market Impact Assessment (LMIA).
+In other cases, they can apply for an employer-specific work permit.
+The employer may have to get a labour market impact assessment (LMIA).
 An LMIA allows an employer to hire someone for a specific job.
 Find out if your spouse or common-law partner’s employer needs an LMIA to hire them.

 How we assess their application